embedeep/Free-TPU-OS/README.md

 *git clone https://github.com/embedeep/Free-TPU-OS*
 *User can open URL in the rootfs/baidu_disk.txt, and download the root file system from Baidu Drive.
 Otherwise, download the rootfs from Google Drive by open URL in the rootfs/google_drive.txt.*
 * mount SD-card, then untar the rootfs to the rootfs partition(/dev/sdc2), and cp boot files to boot patition.
   *mkdir rootfs && mount /dev/sdc2 rootfs*
+  *tar -xzf xxx.tar.gz -C rootfs*
+  If there are multi gz files, then use the command:
-  *cd Ubuntu && cat xxxxx.gz\* > xxxxx.tar.gz && tar xzf xxxxx.tar.gz -C rootfs*
+  *cat xxx.gz\* > xxx.tar.gz && tar xzf xxxxx.tar.gz -C rootfs*
   *mkdir boot && mount /dev/sdc1 boot*
   *cp bootfiles boot*
   *umount boot rootfs*
 * (optional) Copy free-TPU bin to rootfs
-*cp binfiles rootfs/home/linaro*
+*cp binfiles rootfs/home/username*

 <a name="system"></a>